release-engineering/greenwave/docs/dev-guide.rst

 Docker Compose
 ==============

-For development you may want to bring up quick instances of Greenwave / WaiverDB / ResultsDB / all of the above.
-For more information on that see:
+For local development, you may want to easily bring up containers of WaiverDB, ResultsDB, and/or Greenwave.
+For more information on that, see:

 .. toctree::
    :maxdepth: 2